martinmogusu/django-daraja/docs/pages/quick_start.rst

 	        MPESA_SHORTCODE = 'mpesa_shortcode'

             # Shortcode to use for Lipa na MPESA Online (MPESA Express) transactions
-	        # This only has a different value on sandbox, you do not need to set it on production
+            # This is only used on sandbox, do not set this variable in production
             # For sandbox use the Lipa na MPESA Online Shorcode provided on test credentials page

 	        MPESA_EXPRESS_SHORTCODE = 'mpesa_express_shortcode'